Workshop Report - Retooling Community Energy Planning – Decision support tools to support implementation

 A video of these presentations is available here:

-We are currently working on a summary report that will incorporate feedback received from municipal energy practitioners through a post-meeting survey, which is available here.
+A summary report of feedback received from municipal energy practitioners through these workshops is available here.
+While a post-meeting survey is available here.